Resource Teachers: Learning and Behaviour Study Award

 To be eligible for this award, you must:

 - Have support from the lead school/cluster manager to study for the diploma.

 - Be a New Zealand citizen or have New Zealand permanent residency.

 You are not entitled to this award if:

-- you are not accepted into the Postgraduate Diploma in Specialist Teaching: Learning and Behaviour offered by either Massey University or the University of Canterbury
+- you are not accepted into the Postgraduate Diploma in Specialist Teaching: Learning and Behaviour offered by Massey University

 - we have previously provided you with funded support for your RTLB training – you will need to re-take any failed papers at your own or your lead school’s expense.

 Once applications have closed, we will contact your cluster manager to confirm:

 - that they approve and support your study.